 You, The Audience

-As long as the society has existed so have you, our audience.
+As long as the Society has existed so have you, our audience, our witnesses.
 You are as big a part of our story as the festivals themselves.
 The festivals were created for you, and you us you are considered participants in the event.
 We couldn’t finish our story of our society without you being a part of it

 So, much like the mighty oak, it can be seen that the Beltane Fire Society has grown from small beginnings to grandeur.
 We are proud of what we have become and we work hard to maintain that link between the past and the present, the man-made and the natural and the solemn and the theatrical and we hope that what we do helps to enrich the already fantastical scene of the city of Edinburgh.